quicwg/base-drafts/draft-ietf-quic-tls.md

 and receiving.

-The secret used by clients to construct Initial packets uses the PRK and the label "client in" as input to the HKDF-Expand-Label function to produce a 32 byte secret; packets constructed by the server use the same process with the label "server in".
-The hash function for HKDF when deriving initial secrets and keys is SHA-256 {{!SHA=DOI.10.6028/NIST.FIPS.180-4}}.
+The secret used by clients to construct Initial packets uses the PRK and the label "client in" as input to the HKDF-Expand-Label function from TLS
+{{!TLS13}} to produce a 32 byte secret.
+Packets constructed by the server use the same process with the label "server in".
+The hash function for HKDF when deriving initial secrets and keys is SHA-256
+{{!SHA=DOI.10.6028/NIST.FIPS.180-4}}.

 This process in pseudocode is: